On $N$-Unital Functions

 {\bf Abstract.} Let $N$ be a positive integer.
 We say a non-constant rational function $U(x)\in{\mathbb C}(x)$ is $N$-\emph{unital} if all the zeros and poles of both $U(x)$ and $1-U(x)$ are either 0 or $N$-th roots of unity.
 These functions are called admissible functions by Au in a recent paper arXiv:2007.03957 and used to study some central binomial series of Ap\'ery type via their iterated integral expression related to multiple polylogrithms and colored multiple zeta values.
-In this paper we determine the complete set of these functions for $N\le 4$ by elementary method.
-We also provide a conjecture on the evaluation of all $N$-unital functions at 0.
+In this paper we determine the complete set of these functions for $N\le 4$ by elementary method, and briefly study some cases at level 5.